 These benefits will be provided subject to the same deductible and coinsurance applicable to other medical and surgical benefits provided under the plan.
-The amounts are shown on the chart on pages 16-17.
 If you have questions or would like more information, please contact your medical plan provider.
-See page 5 for contact information.

 Health Insurance Portability and Accountability Act of 1996 (HIPAA)